Caterpillars are the larval stage of insects, which undergo metamorphosis to become butterflies, moths, or skippers.

 These black and yellow Caterpillars can be found in many regions worldwide, including North America and Europe.

-The white flannel moth caterpillar has four pairs of legs; one pair is used for walking, while the other three pairs allow it to climb up on things like trees or bushes so that it may eat leaves from these plants (which it will later turn into cocoons).
+The white flannel moth caterpillar has four pairs of legs; one pair is used for walking, while the other three pairs allow it to climb up on things like trees or bushes to eat leaves from these plants (which will later turn into cocoons).

 Their body also has two long hairs along its backside: one with a pointy end that serves as antennae; this helps them locate food sources when searching for food sources through touch alone!